Novi Pazar: History

-One of the oldest monuments of the area is the Church of the Holy Apostles Peter and Paul first built in the Roman era.
-The capital city of the Principality of Serbia, Ras, which was ruled by the Vlastimirović dynasty from 768 to 980, was near the modern city and has been designated a UNESCO World Heritage Site.
+One of the oldest monuments of the area is the Church of the Holy Apostles Peter and Paul first built in the Roman era and reconstructed in the 9th century.
+Over many centuries the city area of Stari Ras was a borderline contested by the First Bulgarian Empire, Serbian Principality and Byzantine Empire.

-In the next centuries, the region of modern Novi Pazar served as the principal province of the Serbian realm.
+Since the late-12th century, the region of modern Novi Pazar served as the principal province of the Serbian realm.
 It was an administrative division, usually under the direct rule of the monarch and sometimes as an appanage.
-It was the crownland, seat or appanage of various Serbian states throughout the Middle Ages, including the Serbian Kingdom (1217-1345) and the Serbian Empire (1345-1371).
+It was the crownland, seat or appanage of various Serbian states throughout the Middle Ages, including the Serbian Kingdom (1217–1345) and the Serbian Empire (1345–1371).
 In 1427, the region and the remnant of Ras, as part of the Serbian Despotate, was ruled by Serbian despot Đurađ Branković.
 One of the markets was called "despotov trg" (Despot's square).
 In 1439, the region was captured by the Ottoman Empire, but was reconquered by the Serbian Despotate in 1444.
 In the summer of 1455, the Ottomans conquered the region again, and named the settlement of Trgovište Eski Bazar (Old Market).
 Novi Pazar was formally founded as a city in its own right in 1461 by Ottoman general Isa-Beg Ishaković, the Bosnian governor of the district (sanjak) who also founded Sarajevo.
 Ishaković decided to establish a new town on the area of Trgovište as an urban center between Raška and Jošanica, where at first he built a mosque, a public bath, a marketplace, a hostel, and a compound.